-1 and gone missing since the 70s.
-And I'm going to continue supporting families that are going through the same thing 2 3 I've been going through all my life with my family.
 I'm afraid to lose my nieces from suicide.
-4 I'm afraid to lose my sister from depression and not come 5 out of that depression.
-I went and picked them up today, 6 this morning, with the help of Belinda giving me the funds, 7 the cab fare to go pick them up.
-Nobody else has given my 8 9 family any funds to help us anywhere else.
+I'm afraid to lose my sister from depression and not come out of that depression.
+I went and picked them up today, this morning, with the help of Belinda giving me the funds, the cab fare to go pick them up.
+Nobody else has given my family any funds to help us anywhere else.
 It's very sad that our family still struggles to this day.

-10 A lot of families have been coming to me for 11 12 the last two days and asking me why isn't any of the families speaking.
+A lot of families have been coming to me for 11 12 the last two days and asking me why isn't any of the families speaking.
 I, myself, was confused, but then I 13 asked questions.
 And our people need to start asking 14 questions to understand things.
 And I'm very grateful that 15 these two came to the meeting yesterday, and the 16 grandmothers for having a meeting.
 I'm grateful for the 17 families for coming and not giving up.
 I'm proud of all 18 the families for having that voice for their loved one.
 19 And I'll continue to support all the families.
+20 any way I can with buying a monument, getting a headstone for your loved one.
+Whatever it is you need from the Families First Foundation I'm there to help you with that.
+And I'm here as a National Family Advisory Circle to be there for families if they want to talk to me, to support them and to support the Commissioners.
+I'm in the middle of the Commissioners and the family.

-20 21 I got a foundation also called Families First Foundation.
-I didn't know the policy went through 22 but it went through.
+I got a foundation also called Families First Foundation.
+I didn't know the policy went through but it went through.
 I just have to copy applications.
-If 23 any family member wants that help we're on the Facebook.
-24
+If any family member wants that help we're on the Facebook.
 It's called Families First Foundation.
 I'll help you in

-1 any way I can with buying a monument, getting a headstone 2 for your loved one.
-Whatever it is you need from the 3 Families First Foundation I'm there to help you with that.
-4 And I'm here as a National Family Advisory Circle to be 5 there for families if they want to talk to me, to support 6 them and to support the Commissioners.
-I'm in the middle 7 of the Commissioners and the family.
-8 Even though I have a lot in my family that's 9 been murdered and still missing, they keep me going.
-I'm 10 their voice.
+Even though I have a lot in my family that's 8 been murdered and still missing, they keep me going.
+I'm 9 their voice.
 I'm their only hope.
-They don't have a 11 voice.
-They were murdered and still missing so they can't 12 speak for themselves.
-So I'm here for all my loved ones 13 that were murdered and still missing.
-I'm here for my 14 sister, my niece to continue to have their voice out there 15 for my beautiful niece, Tanya Niffenack (ph).
-16 When my parents were murdered in 1979, both 17 my parents were murdered.
+They don't have a 10 voice.
+They were murdered and still missing so they can't 11 12 speak for themselves.
+So I'm here for all my loved ones that were murdered and still missing.
+I'm here for my 13 sister, my niece to continue to have their voice out there 14 for my beautiful niece, Tanya Niffenack (ph).
+15

+When my parents were murdered in 1979, both 16 my parents were murdered.
 I was 11.
-My sister took me and 18 my late brother in.
-My late brother also died of a heart 19 attack.
-I call it a broken heart because his eight-year- 20 old daughter got murdered.
+My sister took me and 17 my late brother in.
+My late brother also died of a heart 18 19 attack.
+I call it a broken heart because his eight-yearold daughter got murdered.
 Five months after that he died.
-21 Two days after my late brother her husband died, my 22 brother-in-law.
-So my family's been going through tragedy after tragedy.
+20 21 Two days after my late brother her husband died, my brother-in-law.
+So my family's been going through tragedy 22 23 after tragedy.

-I got a granddaughter in the hospital right now.
+I got a granddaughter in the hospital rightnow.
 Grateful that Bernie (ph) gave me some advice before